The Road to the Churchyard: Allegorical interpretation

-The short story is an allegory for Life.
+The short story has been interpreted as an allegory for Life.
 Lobgott, who has suffered tragedy in his life, is headed to the cemetery.
 On the way there he, a self-destructive man, is intercepted by Life.
 This bothers Lobgott, who demands life take another way, but is ignored and a chase occurs.
 The chase can be interpreted as Lobgott trying to prevent Life from taking its course, to get it out of his way, or it can be interpreted as Lobgott expressing his wish to participate in it.
 Life escapes, Lobgott dies, and his body is unceremoniously shoved into the ambulance, as a loaf into an oven.